 He sat leaning with his shoulder against the window, looking out.
 He had kept his jacket on.
 He rubbed his eyes, his blue eyes, which were moist and crusted around the sides.
 The train had left the city and the suburbs and was now riding through farmland.

 He often experienced these train rides in a sort of haze, not exactly remembering what he had seen, and when he and the other commuters reached the terminus, he would rouse out of his daydreaming state confused and uncertain of where he was.

 But that day in march was not one of those days.
 That day he was not alone for the entirety of the ride.
 Sometimes he would meet fellow students on the train.
 He would call them friends when asked, but not many did he consider true friends and some of them he downright disliked.

 The train reached the next station.
 The thumping sound of the engine slowed down.
 People were getting off; a girl walked by and Alan could smell the fruity fragrance of her perfume.
 Other people got on the train, among them his friend.
 The new faces, some of them familiar, looked about for a place to sit.
 His friend sat down opposite of him, they greeted each other.
 Their conversations always went the same way: First they would speak of school; their classes, the work they had to do.
 The next topic would be what they had done the evening before, what they had seen on television.
 And then their conversation would falter and there’d be a long quiet.

 Normally these daily rituals bored Alan, but with the nice weather came a newfound energy.
 That day he did not mind the mindless small talk, did not mind waiting for the train, waiting for the teacher to arrive, waiting for the class to end, for the next class to begin.
 No, not that day.
 That day was a fine day, and he’d remember it as the last time he was truly happy.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, OurManInHavanaWrite a Review